Skip to content

 We cannot design a distribution

-What we are actually doing, therefore, is
+What we are actually doing, then, is

 When N is small versus when N is large